-- Best practice remediation of the largely despoiled colliery site and its return, as near as possible, to the pristine natural environment of a pre-colliery period. - Reduction of the built form extent particularly in visually exposed or potentially sensitive natural bushland areas. - Adoption of the idea of a hamlet-based settlement, taking as its cue the modest scale and compact form inherent in Catherine Hill Bay itself. - Designation of extensive natural landscape zones separating individual hamlets, protecting natural features such as the headland, ensuring continuous ridgeline protection (along Montefiore Street) establishing a permanent 'village park' buffer between the existing village and new hamlet settlements and establishment of a high and low level coastal walk situated in a seaside reserve between Middle Camp Beach and Moonee Beach. - Identification of a beachfront housing typology in keeping with the heritage architecture of the locality and offering a wide variety of accommodation and building forms. - Establishment of a unique coastal beachside village identity in keeping with the built heritage and natural landscape values of the locality.
+- Best practice remediation of the largely despoiled colliery site and its return, as near as possible, to the pristine natural environment of a pre-colliery period. - Reduction of the built form extent particularly in visually exposed or potentially sensitive natural bushland areas. - Adoption of the idea of a hamlet-based settlement, taking as its cue the modest scale and compact form inherent in Catherine Hill Bay itself. - Designation of extensive natural landscape zones separating individual hamlets, protecting natural features such as the headland, ensuring continuous ridgeline protection (along Montefiore Street) establishing a permanent 'village park' buffer between the existing village and new hamlet settlements - Establishment of a coastal walk linking Middle Camp Beach and Moonee Beach and integrating with existing tracks on the headland. - Identification of a beachfront housing typology in keeping with the heritage architecture of the locality and offering a wide variety of accommodation and building forms. - Establishment of a unique coastal beachside village identity in keeping with the built heritage and natural landscape values of the locality.